-Registration is open for the spring 2014 Penn State Visible Emissions Training Program.
+Registration will soon be open for the fall 2014 Penn State Visible Emissions Training Program.
 Below are the upcoming dates of Smoke Schools in Pennsylvania:

-article.
-Or, view this video about the established training of the Penn State Smoke
+- View this video about the established training of the Penn State Smoke School

 Participants in Penn State’s Smoke School are trained to visually read the opacity of industrial plumes and conduct tests in accordance with EPA Method 9.
-Participants who complete smoke school training and pass the field test receive certification as an individual who is familiar with Title V regulations and enforcement practices.
+Participants who complete smoke school training and pass the field test receive certification as an individual who has become familiar with Title V (Title 5) regulations and enforcement practices.

 Smoke School Offers Recertification Training